 Making roasted seaweed snacks at home is a breeze.
 This recipe takes just 25 minutes to roast 30 sheets, resulting in crispy, nutty, and delicious snacks that are perfect for munching.
-For best results, it’s important to use the proper ingredients, including raw dried seaweed sheets (parae gim).
+For best results, it’s important to use the proper ingredients, including raw dried seaweed sheets.

 Homemade roasted seaweed snacks made in bulk in no time.

-My kids munch on these homemade roasted seaweed (gim-gui, 김구이) like they’re chips.
-They’re slightly salty, crisp, and delicious—quite addictive!
+My kids snack on these homemade roasted seaweed sheets (gim-gui, 김구이) like they’re chips—lightly salty, perfectly crisp, and seriously addictive!

 Roasted seaweed snack is great to serve with rice